 Dishwasher maintenance might seem like a lot of work and challenging, especially if it is your first time to clean such an appliance.

 However, with the help of these tips, you can make sure that your dishwasher stays in good condition and works efficiently.
-For more cleaning tips, check out our microwave cleaning hacks, and our oven cleaning hacks.
+For more cleaning tips, check out our microwave cleaning hacks, how to clean a water cooler, garbage disposal, and our oven cleaning hacks.